Jinzhong Shanxi, China Travel Guide

 Allow ample connection time for international flights via major Chinese hubs like Beijing or Shanghai.

 Jinzhong connects well through its high-high-speed train network.
-Jinzhong Train Terminal serves high-high-speed trains (G-series) on the Datong-Xi'a Passenger Railway via Taiyuan.
+Jinzhong Train Terminal serves high-bullet trains (G-series) on the Datong-Xi'a Passenger Railway via Taiyuan.

-Jinzhong has several long-distance bus stations, including Jinzhong Long-Distance Bus Station and Yuci Bus Station.
+Jinzhong has a number of long-distance bus stations, including Jinzhong Long-Distance Bus Station and Yuci Bus Station.
 Buses connect to the surrounding cities in Shanxi and some neighboring provinces.

 Major highways are generally well-maintained.
 Smaller provincial and rural roads differ in quality.
 China does not have border crossings for international tourists in Jinzhong.